sstef/CryptoViz/README.md

 Day 3: Implement the interactive user controls.

 ## Credits
-API calls are being made to https://api.coinmarketcap.com for currency data.
+API calls are being made to https://api.coinmarketcap.com for broad scale currency data.
+Meanwhile, API calls to https://min-api.cryptocompare.com are for historical price data.